A kernel-derived orthogonal basis for spectral functions from Euclidean correlators: Constraints and basis functions

 where $(k^0,\vk)$~\footnote{$\omega$ is sometimes used instead of $k^0$.} denotes the momentum vector in Minkowski space and $(k_n,\vk)$ with $k_n=2\pi n T$ is that in Euclidean space, respectively. $\tau$ varying in $0\le \tau\le\beta$ is the Euclidean time and $\beta=1/T$.

-Consider differentiating $\Pi^E(\tau,\vk)$ with regard to $\tau$ $n$ times and then integrating over a certain range of $\tau$.
-Through this operation on \eqref{eq:baseeq} with different values of $n$ and different integration ranges, one can derive a series of equations, which can be seen as the constraints on spectral function.
-The simplest one would be obtained by simply integrating $\Pi^E(\tau,\vk)$ from 0 to $\beta$ with $n=0$,

-which is nothing but the zero frequency ($k_n=0$) modes and provides a "sum rule" on spectral function~\cite{Laine:2016hma}.
-For general $n$ and integration ranges, one obtains
+Note that \eqref{eq:baseeq} itself can be regarded as a constraint on weighted averages of the spectral function.
+A series of constraints can be derived, for example, by differentiating \eqref{eq:baseeq} with regard to $\tau$ $n$ times,

-where the different integration ranges are distinguishes by the label $m$.
-Hereafter we focus on the determination of $\rho/k^0$ rather than $\rho$. $Z_n^{(m)}$ is an arbitrary constant and can be freely chosen.
-In this work, we choose $Z_n^{(m)}$ to normalize the integral of $S_n^{(m)}(k^0)$ over $k^0$, {\it i.e.}
+Hereafter, we focus on the determination of $\rho/k^0$ rather than $\rho$ itself. $Z_n(\tau)$ is an arbitrary constant and can be freely chosen.
+In this work, we choose $Z_n(\tau)$ to normalize the integral of $S_n(k^0,\tau)$ over $k^0$, {\it i.e.}